 So they took all of the dichotomies and created a test that would show which “side” we stood on.
 Their assessment determined whether a person was more introverted than extroverted, more likely to think versus feel, etc. The combinations of these four “sides” creates a personality type: an ENTJ, for example, is more extraverted, uses intuition, is more likely to think than feel, and judges before perceiving.
 There are sixteen of these personality types and each one is more likely to have certain talents or skills in the workplace or in relationships.

-Their first version of the assessment, The Briggs Myers Type Indicator Handbook, was published in 1944.
+Their first version of the assessment, The Briggs Myers Type Indicator Handbook, was published in 1944, and it was a test that could be printed out.
 For the next fifty years, the assessment would be tweaked and three MBTI Manuels would be published.
 It contains over 80 questions in the European version and over 90 in the American version.
 Certified professionals are the only people allowed to administer and deliver the results of the MBTI.
 People can access many similar versions of the MBTI online, but unless a licensed professional is involved, they will only receive a close guess of their results.